White Album 2: Music

 Introductory Chapter has three theme songs, the opening theme "Todokanai Koi" (届かない恋), the ending theme "Twinkle Snow", and the insert song "After All ~Tsuzuru Omoi~" (After All ~綴る想い~).
 Both the opening theme and insert song is sung by Rena Uehara.
 The ending theme is performed by Akari Tsuda.
 Shinya Ishikawa composed both "Todokanai Koi" and "After All: Tsuduru Omoi" while Junya Matsuoka composed "Twinkle Snow".

 Matsuoka handled the arrangement of "Todokanai Koi" and Michio Kinugasa arranged "Twinkle Snow" and "After All: Tsuduru Omoi".
 A CD single containing all three songs was released on May 26, 2010.
 The single peaked at 65th place in Oricon's rankings for one week.

 White Album 2s soundtrack has been deeply praised, along with its connection with the plot.
 The soundtrack is composed by different composers, such as Naoya Shimokawa, Shinya Ishikawa and Michio Kinugasa, with songs sung by Madoka Yonezawa (Setsuna Ogiso), Rena Uehara and Tsuda Akari.
 In addition, many CD's with different versions of the songs have been released since White Album 2: Introductory Chapter and Closing Chapter were released.

 In 2017, a CD called "White Album 2: Soundtrack ~Kazusa~" was released, with songs of the visual novel sung by Kazusa Touma (Hitomi Nabatame), one of the heroines of the game.

 The opening theme to Closing Chapter, "Shiawase na Kioku" (幸せな記憶), was also sung by Rena Uehara.

 The anime series uses "Todokanai Koi '13" (届かない恋 '13) as the opening theme and "Closing '13" and "Sayonara no Koto" (さよならのこと) as ending themes, all three performed by Rena Uehara.

 Reception

 Introductory Chapter tied for second place in bishōjo game preorders in Japan between the months of December 2009 and January 2010.
 It was the second most widely sold PC game in March 2010 on Getchu.com.

-According to Polygon, Famitsu gave White Album 2 (PS3 version) a 37/40, being the top scorer of the week and beating New Super Mario Bros.
-U.
+Reviewers in Famitsu complimented the PS3 version.
+They found it to be a human drama made made with more raw realism than the usual bishojo game and that it unfolds in such a poignant way it would make the players heart ache.